 (c) integrating data protection into internal documents including this Policy, Related Policies, Privacy Guidelines, Privacy Notices or Fair Processing Notices;

-(d) regularly training Council Personnel on the GDPR, this Policy, Related Policies and Privacy Guidelines and data protection matters including, for example, Data Subject's rights, Consent, legal basis, DPIA and Personal Data Breaches.
+(d) regularly training Council Personnel on the UK GDPR, this Policy, Related Policies and Privacy Guidelines and data protection matters including, for example, Data Subject's rights, Consent, legal basis, DPIA and Personal Data Breaches.
 The Council must maintain a record of training attendance by Council Personnel; and

 (e) regularly testing the privacy measures implemented and conducting periodic reviews and audits to assess compliance, including using results of testing to demonstrate compliance improvement effort.

 The GDPR requires us to keep full and accurate records of all our data Processing activities.

 You must keep and maintain accurate corporate records reflecting our Processing including records of Data Subjects' Consents and procedures for obtaining Consents.

 These records should include, at a minimum, the name and contact details of the Data Controller and the DPO, clear descriptions of the Personal Data types, Data Subject types, Processing activities, Processing purposes, third-party recipients of the Personal Data, Personal Data storage locations, Personal Data transfers, the Personal Data's retention period and a description of the security measures in place.